Obtain your Associate’s Degree in Nursing with Premiere International College.

 Associate Science Nursing Degree Program 104 Credit hours

 - Professional Goal Statement and Essay of 2 pages with the reason for wanting to become a nurse.

-- Must have general education diploma, or equivalent verifying proof of high school graduation.
+- Must have a general education diploma, or equivalent verifying proof of high school graduation.

 - The student official high school transcript.

-- Have a minimum score of 65 out of 200 on the NLN (National League of Nursing) or equivalency examination.
+- Have a minimum score of 75 HESI Admission Examination or equivalency examination.

-- Hold current Basic Life Support (BLS) from the American Heart Association and submit a copy of crtification.
+- Hold current Basic Life Support (BLS) from the American Heart Association and submit a copy of the certification.

 - Have a physical examination verifying acceptable health status.
-Negative PPD result or chest –ray.
+Negative PPD result or chest x-ray.

 - Appropriate boosters must be completed.
 Proof of immunity must be submitted from official documentation only.

 - Official medical records from your physician, the health department, or public school are acceptable.
 If official documentation is not available, the blood titers are necessary to determine immunity for hepatitis b, varicella (chickenpox), mumps, rubella, and rubella (measles).

 Vaccinations may be necessary if immunity cannot be confirmed with the blood titer.
 The vaccine for hepatitis “b” is highly recommended.
 If you choose not to have the vaccine, you will be required to sign a waiver form.

 - Must have a negative drug screen urine test prior to admission.

 - Provide a copy of his/her health insurance card: students must be covered by student liability insurance following acceptance and throughout the program.

 - Admission into the program will be contingent on the satisfactory completion of a level 2 background check consisting of a fingerprint check of state and federal criminal history information conducted through the Florida Department of Law Enforcement (FDLE) and Federal Bureau of Investigation (FIBI).
 Applicants must be free of offenses as listed in Florida Statues.400.211.